scipy-conference/scipy_proceedings/papers/jacqueline_kazil/mesa_abm.rst

 4. the ``move_agent`` method works like ``place_agent``, but removes the agent from its current location before placing it in its new one.
 5. This is a helper method which returns the contents of the entire list of cell tuples provided.
 It's not strictly necessary here; the alternative would be: ``x, y = self.pos; others = grid[y][x]`` (note that grids are indexed y-first).

-Once the model has been run, we can create a static visualization of the distribution of wealth across the grid using the ``coord_iter`` iterator, which allows us to loop over the contents and coordinates of all cells in the grid.
+Once the model has been run, we can create a static visualization of the distribution of wealth across the grid using the ``coord_iter`` iterator, which allows us to loop over the contents and coordinates of all cells in the grid, with output shown in figure :ref:`fig4`.

 .. code-block:: python